 We would love to meet you, and hope you’ll find a very warm welcome.

-Our leaders include our Pastor, Jonathan Scott, and two elders:
+Our leaders include our Pastor, Jonathan Scott, and four elders:

 Jonathan Scott – Pastor

 Mark Scorer – Elder

 Mark has been at Royston Evangelical Church since 1997.
 He became an Elder in the mid 2000s.
-Mark is married to Zillah and is a nurse at Lister hospital in Stevenage.
-He plays the violin, often in the music group on Sundays.
+Mark is married to Zillah and is retired.
+He plays the violin in the music group on Sundays.